TREZOR Model T Review and Comparison

 How Much Does the TREZOR Model T Cost?

-The TREZOR Model T costs $267 for one device or $337 for the ‘Trezor Backup Pack’ which includes a TREZOR T and a Cryptotag metal seed backup.
+The TREZOR Model T costs $219 for one device or $313 for the ‘Trezor Legacy Bundle’ which includes a TREZOR T and a Cryptotag metal seed backup.
 The price does not include VAT or shipping.

-Today I use a Ledger Nano S and a TREZOR One to manage my funds so I think I can give a good perspective.
+Today I use a Ledger Nano S Plus and a TREZOR One to manage my funds, so I think I can give a good perspective.

 TREZOR’s main competition is Ledger.
-On the price tag level the Nano S costs $59 while the TREZOR T costs $267.
+On the price tag level, the Nano S Plus costs $79, while the TREZOR T costs $219.

-The main advantage the Model T has over the Nano S is the touchscreen.
-When it comes to coin support both devices support more or less the same amount of crypto assets.
+The main advantage the Model T has over the Nano S Plus is the touchscreen.
+When it comes to coin support, the Model T supports over 8,000 coins, while the S Plus supports more than 5,500 coins.

-From a usability perspective they are pretty similar although the Ledger Nano S is a bit smaller (an advantage in my opinion) and has a more intuitive interface.
-Also, Ledger recently launched their Ledger Live software which does an excellent job at managing the different coins stored on your device.
+From a usability perspective, they are pretty similar, although the Ledger Nano S Plus is a bit smaller (an advantage, in my opinion) and has a more intuitive interface.
+Also, Ledger has their Ledger Live software, which does an excellent job of managing the different coins stored on your device.
+Currently, Ledger Live is able to manage NFTs, while the Trezor Suite cannot.

-To sum it up – I feel that there’s no real justification to migrate from the Nano S to the Model T. If you’re on the fence on which model to buy I think the Nano S wins by a nose.
+To sum it up – I feel that there’s no real justification to migrate from the Nano S Plus to the Model T. If you’re on the fence about which model to buy, I think the Nano S Plus wins by a nose.

-In my opinion the additional price tag ($267 for TREZOR T vs $74 for the TREZOR One) just doesn’t justify the added functionality.
-The device is also a bit larger than the TREZOR One, which is actually a downside for me.
+In my opinion, the additional price tag ($219 for the Trezor Model T vs. $79 for the Trezor Safe 3) just doesn’t justify the added functionality.
+The device is also a bit larger than the Trezor Safe 3, which is actually a downside for me.

 If you aren’t price sensitive and don’t carry your TREZOR around, I guess it’s much cooler to own the Model T. Bottom line: it’s a great product—but I think its cheaper brother (or competitor) is still better.